adagio130/note/Literature/Cloud/AWS/VPC.md

      - VPC do not use the same IP CIDR
      - each VPC needs a defined route to the other VPC
      - security group rules
-6. Security group (like firewall)
-     - assigned to an instance in a VPC
-     - applied to instances not to subnets
-     - Ingress (entrance、incoming)
-     - Egress (exit、outgoing)
-     - only Allow
-7. Network Access Control Lists(NACLs)
-     - Applied on subnets
-     - Both Allow/deny
-     - Lowest numbered rules first
-     - First match applies
-     - like routers ACL
-8. NAT
-     - translates between Private IP address and Public Address
 9. VPG
      - connects local networks to the vpc
      - VPG is the VPN concentrator